Gibraltar is a place not many know of. Still, it is super cool to visit and it has an interesting history. Read more about my experience below.

 Roadtripping in Andalucía (including the most beautiful town of Andalucía!)

-We went all the way up with a small bus, to have a great view over the ocean.
+We went all the way up in a small bus, to have a great view over the ocean.
 You can imagine the view from the bus: incredible!

 At the viewpoint, we also saw a mosque, out of the blue, which I found very funny and cool.
 I would have loved to visit it!